nchlswhttkr/mellophone/README.md

 yarn start
 ```

-Here are some common commands you might find yourself running.
+Here are some common commands you might find yourself running (from the frontend root - `/mellophone/frontend`).

 | Command           | Action                                                                             |
 | ----------------- | ---------------------------------------------------------------------------------- |